 She then asks Chuck to tell her their story.
 (Another significant change: she now wants to hear the story that she did not want to hear earlier in the episode.)
 He tells it to her.
 She listens, laughs, cries.
 When it ends, he tells her that Morgan has a crazy theory that if they kiss, her memory will be restored.
 They both laugh and she asks, “One magical kiss?”
 She looks at him.
 “Chuck, kiss me.”
 He leans toward her and they kiss, first tentatively then more intently.
 The screen goes black.

 –So does the kiss work?
 Does Sarah’s memory return?
 Or, if it does not, does she find herself moved enough by Chuck to allow him to try to woo her again?
 Or, does the kiss fail, does Sara feel nothing, does she leave, perhaps never to return?
 No answer is given.
 And this is why many fans found the final episode frustrating.
 To end with no resolution seems strange, and certainly does run against the grain of the romantic comedy.
 But I think that the patterning of the final episode strongly suggests that the kiss works.
 (There is other evidence too, from earlier in the final season and even from earlier seasons.)
-Sarah’s memory has been returning, even if in bits and pieces, even if not mostly in memories of she and Chuck as husband and wife.
+Sarah’s memory has been returning, even if in bits and pieces, even if not mostly in memories of herself and Chuck as husband and wife.
 But she is beginning to feel it.
 The beach draws her because of a feeling, not primarily because of a memory or belief.
 She goes to the beach to find herself because it feels right to do it, because she goes to find herself where she found Chuck.
 And he finds her there.

 It is true that the viewer has to take this on faith, since it is not shown to happen; the viewer does not know it happens.
 But there is something to be said for limiting knowledge to make room for faith.
 Chuck is a show about two people’s faith in each other.
 It ends asking us to have faith in them.